chris-fox/scripts-tools/Deploy Solutions/README.md

 2. In the url add ‘admin’ between ‘rest’ and ‘services’ (ie rest/admin/services) and hit enter
 3. Scroll to the bottom and click the link “delete from definition”
 4. Search in the delete from layer definition dialog for ‘indexes’ and examine the current indexes looking for duplicate indexes, or indexes with name of FDO_OBJECTID or FDO_SHAPE.
-5. Select all the text in the delete from layer definition dialog and use the JSON example below to delete these duplicate indexes from the layer
+5. Clear out all the text in the delete from layer definition dialog and use the JSON example below to delete duplicate indexes from the service

+    ```
     {
       "indexes" : [
       {
         "name" : "FDO_OBJECTID"
       },
       {
         "name" : "FDO_SHAPE"
       }
     ]
     }
+    ```
 6. Click Delete from Layer Definition

-* The services used by the web map are not created.
+####Tool completes succesfully but no services created####
 This can happen depending on how the layers were added to the webmap.
-If the layer was added by opening a feature service item in a new web map, or by searching for a layer than everything should be fine.
+If the layer was added by opening a feature service item in a new web map, or by searching for a layer and adding it than everything should be fine.
 The problem occurs if a layer was added to the map via a URL to the service.
 Layers added this way don’t have an item id associated with them so I am not currently picking these up as items to clone.

 I am interested to see how many maps this effects and then we can decide the best way to resolve this.
 It is a pretty easy fix to the webmap json if it isn’t many maps.

 ##Update Domains Tool##

 This tool is used to add, remove, or update the domain for a field in a hosted feature service.
 To use the tool:

 1. Ensure you are logged into the portal as the owner of the hosted feature service you want to modify
 2. Browse to the feature service you wish to modify or select it from the dropdown if it is in the map